jxnpass/jxnpass.github.io/_posts/2026-01-06-MarioKart.md

 \boldsymbol{Z} = \boldsymbol{X} \boldsymbol{\text{eig}(E^{-1}H)},
 $$

-where $X$ is the identity matrix with the experimented variables and $\text{eig}(E^{-1}H)$ is the eigen decomposition from using a specific $H$ matrix (\textit{between-group} variation for the factor being tested). $\boldsymbol{Z}$ was then standardized to aid in interpretability, as followed in \cite{syp}.
+where $X$ is the identity matrix with the experimented variables and $\text{eig}(E^{-1}H)$ is the eigen decomposition from using a specific $H$ matrix (*between-group* variation for the factor being tested). $\boldsymbol{Z}$ was then standardized to aid in interpretability, as followed in my [Strong Youth Project](/_posts/2024-10-26-StrongYouthProject.md).

-We note that the original intention was to utilize a \textit{random effects and repeated measures} MANOVA for this analysis, which was meant to isolate the influence of subject-by-subject skils, but due to some discovered limitations within the SAS language, subject could not be included as a random effect.
-Despite this setback, a \textit{subject} fixed-effect ended up providing unique and novel ideas to our research.
+We note that the original intention was to utilize a *random effects and repeated measures* MANOVA for this analysis, which was meant to isolate the influence of subject-by-subject skils, but due to some discovered limitations within the SAS language, subject could not be included as a random effect.
+Despite this setback, a *subject* fixed-effect ended up providing unique and novel ideas to our research.

 #### Multivariate Multiple Regression

-Multivariate Multiple Regression (MMR) is an extension of multiple regression analysis that allows for the simultaneous prediction of multiple dependent variables using one or more independent variables \cite{rencher2002methods}.
+Multivariate Multiple Regression (MMR) is an extension of multiple regression analysis that allows for the simultaneous prediction of multiple dependent variables using one or more independent variables.
 In MMR, we model the relationship between lap speeds and multiple response variables, capturing the interdependencies among the responses.
-The general form of the MMR model can be expressed by the following
+The general form of the MMR model can be expressed by the following equation:
-equation:

 $$
 \mathbf{Y} = \mathbf{X}\boldsymbol{\beta} + \boldsymbol{\Xi}